 - Lecture Notes

-- are available from prime/p1/p2 in the directory:
+- will be available from prime/p1/p2 in the directory:

-files.
-To print, you must first uncompress using the command
+files, and as pdfs.
+To print, you must first uncompress using

 - This course provides an introduction to the modern study